 Museum at Jack’s Camp in Botswana

-Jack Bousfield was a bushwhacking crocodile hunter who arrived in Botswana from his Tanzanian homeland in the 1960’s.
-He was completely overtaken by the romance of the Makgadikgadi region and set up a small camp.
-He died in 1992 in an airplane crash and Jack’s son Ralph and his then-partner built the glamorous Jacks Camp in his father’s memory.
+Jack Bousfield was a bushwhacking crocodile hunter who arrived in Botswana from his Tanzanian homeland in the 1960s.
+He was overtaken by the Makgadikgadi region’s romance and set up a small camp.
+He died in 1992 in an airplane crash, and Jack’s son Ralph and his then-partner built the glamorous Jack’s Camp in his father’s memory.